Another great outdoor activity to do post lockdown is bike Central Otago’s Rail Trail.

-I’d highly recommend it.
-You ride on what was the old railway line for about 150- kilometres through Central Otago’s heartland.
+I did it a couple of years ago with my sister and I’d highly recommend it.
+The 150- kilometre bike track is on what was the old railway line through Central Otago’s heartland.
 We did it over five days, cycling about 30 kilometres a day.
-All the train tracks have been removed, but many of the old railway station are still intact.
+All the train tracks have been removed, but many of the old railway stations are still intact.

 If you’re worried about hills, there aren’t any.
 Trains don’t go up hills, they only go up gradual inclines so it’s very manageable.
 Plus, the trail is wide with plenty of room should cyclists becoming the other way.